team-pp-studio/VoiceTuber/README.md

 - [x] (bug) The app is crashing if it is not started from the directory where the executable is located.
 - [x] (bug) changing the disk does not work
 - [x] (bug) .. is confusing
+- [x] (feature) undo
+- [x] drag&drop nodes in the hierarchy (REALLY WANTS CLICK AND DRAG)
+- [x] drag controls for move with gizmos (REALLY WANTS CLICK AND DRAG)
+- [x] Don't expect the placement of stuff (UI UX)
+   - [x] Swap description and value
+   - [x] Placement of bouncer options confusing
+- [x] (feature) each node can have different amount of bounce
+- [X] They REALLY expected That value bars were able to be clicked and dragged
+- [X] REALLY WANTS CLICK AND DRAG - covered in TODO
+- [X] Drag and drop files into the software - coverd in TODO
+- [x] Really wants drag and drop files

 9\.
 Unorgonized Ideas
 ---------------------